6/26/2019

 Chief Financial Officer

-Yeah, so just the 120 second flyover.
-On workers comp, I'm going to say between 60 and 65% of all clients in PEO end up being underwritten by paychecks and then we set reserves and have reinsurance above certain levels.
-Have been doing that for more than two decades without any issues.
-We look at that very, very closely.
-So then you say, well, what happens to the other third?
-Well, there are certain clients that you don't want to underwrite workers comp or we have the unique advantage of having an insurance agency right next door.
-So we will have, we will place those clients with paychecks insurance agency.
-And one of the things that we found this year that was really a help was that by creating more of a tight linkage between the PEO and the insurance agency, it's now much more seamless to say to a client that otherwise we would not do workers comp for to simply refer them to the agency to see if they can get a policy place.
-That's been a big plus and a big hit with our sales force too.
+Yeah, so just the 120-second flyover.
+On workers' comp, I'm going to say between 60% and 65% of all clients in PEO end up being underwritten by PEO. by paychecks and then we set reserves and have reinsurance above certain levels have been doing that for more than two decades without any issues we look at that very very closely so then you say well what happens to the other third well there's certain clients that you don't want to underwrite workers comp or we have the unique advantage of having a insurance agency right next door so we will we will place those clients with Paychex Insurance Agency.
+And one of the things that we found this year that was really a help was that by creating more of a tight linkage between the PEO and the insurance agency, it's now much more seamless to say to a client that otherwise we would not do workers' comp to simply refer them to the agency to see if they can get a policy placed.
+That's been a a big plus and a big hit with our sales force too.
 On the healthcare side, it's primarily a state of Florida issue.
-There's a little bit of other risk we take and that's just a function of the concentration of clients that we have in Florida.
+There's a little bit of other risk we take, and that's just a function of the concentration of clients that we have in Florida.
 We have an MPP plan.
-We do insurance with the blues of Florida that gives access to a much broader network to a broader network of healthcare providers.
+We do insurance with the Blues of Florida that gives access to a much broader network to a broader network of healthcare providers.
 And again, we look at the projected MLRs or medical loss ratios for the pool.
-We adjust reserves appropriately and above a certain amount.
-We reinsure that risk.
-That's basically what we're doing.
+We adjust the reserves appropriately and above a certain amount.
+We re-insure that risk.
+So that's basically what we're doing.
 More limited risk taking on the healthcare side.
-We take some risk on workers comp, reinsure it and then are very strict about who we let into the pool in either case and refer other clients.
-By the way, I said workers comp in terms of insurance referrals.
-We also refer for healthcare to our agency.
-We've got flexibility and this helps us kind of protect the quality of the pool and workers comp in in healthcare.
+We take some risk on workers' comp, reinsure it, and then are very strict about who we let into the pool in either case and refer other clients.
+By the way, I said workers' comp in terms of insurance referrals.
+We also refer for health care to our agency.
+So we've got flexibility, and this helps us kind of protect the quality of the pool and workers' comp and in health care.

 speaker